ABEO Stock Forecast: All the More Reason to Consider Abeona Therapeutics Inc. (ABEO) Now

 Abeona Therapeutics Inc. (ABEO): Who are the competitors?

-The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading 22.74% up over the past 12 months and Madrigal Pharmaceuticals Inc. (MDGL) that is 97.76% higher over the same period.
-Ironwood Pharmaceuticals Inc. (IRWD) is 8.71% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 48.96% from the last report on Feb 11, 2021 to stand at a total of 2.95 million short shares sold with a short interest ratio of 1.14.
+The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading 18.54% up over the past 12 months and Madrigal Pharmaceuticals Inc. (MDGL) that is 85.59% higher over the same period.
+Ironwood Pharmaceuticals Inc. (IRWD) is 7.26% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -95.93% from the last report on Mar 14, 2021 to stand at a total of 5.78 million short shares sold with a short interest ratio of 1.14.